 - Ease-of-use: Is the tool simple and easy to pick up—even for someone who’s not a tech whiz?

-- Call controls: Does it have options for muting, screen sharing, and ending calls like Skype?
+- Call controls: Does it have options for muting, screen sharing, and ending calls?

 - Meeting limits: How many participants can you have on a call at one time?

-- Software integrations: Can you connect contacts, invites, and other data with outside business systems like Trello, Zendesk, Salesforce, or GitHub?
+- Software integrations: Can you connect contacts, invites, and other data with other project management tools and business apps like Trello, Zendesk, Salesforce, or GitHub?

 - Call quality and reliability: Is the video and audio quality clear and crisp?